techpaul/XMC_Servo/readme.md

 Using with unsupported hardware will give the **compilation** error
 ~~~
-error "This library only supports boards with an AVR, SAM, SAMD, NRF52 or STM32F4 processor."
+error "This library only supports boards with an Infineon XMC Arm processor."
 ~~~
 ##### Known problems with Standard Arduino Servo Library
 - Outputs can only be resolved **down to 4 &micro;s steps**.